Course Outline

 Description

 In this course you will be introduced the profession of physiotherapy, including areas and scope of practice, regulatory and professional bodies, ethical and legal responsibilities, and practice thresholds.
 You will also be orientated to client-centred care and evidence-based practice.
-You will also begin to develop effective communication, documentation, critical reflection skills relevant to conducting client interviews; begin to observe, describe and analyse movement, posture and function; and develop introductory skills in assessing pain and active range of movement.
+You will also begin to develop effective communication, documentation, critical reflection skills relevant to conducting client interviews; begin to observe, describe and analyse movement, posture and function; and develop introductory skills in assessing pain and range of movement.

 How will this course be delivered?